 • Current school semester timetable

-• Enrolment letter identifying you are a current student
+• Enrolment letter confirming you are a current student

 Changes to Your Vehicle Information

-Changes to the vehicles associated to your permit can be made by filling out the form below and providing to WPA.
-All vehicles must be registered to a valid permit in our system prior to parking within your zone.
+Changes to the vehicle listed on your permit can be made by filling out and submitting the form below to the WPA.
+Only vehicles with a valid permit are exempt from time limits in your residential zone.

-Plate updates require a minimum of 1 business day to be processed.
+Licence plate changes require a minimum of 1 business days for processing.

 Cancelling a Parking Permit